 Screening for Environmental Conditions - Growth

 Changes in temperature, salinity, pH, hydrogen peroxide (H2O2) stress, and UV stress were tested in sMHB.
 To test salinity and pH, cells were grown to early-log phase and transferred to fresh, modified sMHB for an additional 30-60 minute growth period.
-Alternatively, for temperature, H2O2, and UV stress, cultures were grown to mid-log, exposed to the stress, and given 30 minutes to recover. sMHB versus CDM was tested by growing cultures to mid-log in sMHB or CDM.
-Changes in iron, magnesium, or spermine concentrations were tested in CDM by altering the recipe to reflect the concentrations tested, and allowing the cultures to grow to mid-log.
+Alternatively, for temperature, H2O2, and UV stress, cultures were grown to mid-log phase, exposed to the stress, and allowed to recover for 30 minutes. sMHB versus CDM was tested by growing cultures to mid-log phase in sMHB or CDM.
+Changes in iron, magnesium, or spermine concentrations were tested in CDM by altering the recipe to reflect the concentrations tested, and allowing the cultures to grow to mid-log phase.

 GFP Assay

-After cultures were grown to mid-log, 1 - 4mL was pelleted and resuspended in 1xPBS.
+After cultures were grown to mid-log phase, 1 - 4mL were pelleted and resuspended in 1xPBS.
 In technical triplicate, 250 uL was plated in a clear 96-well plate and the OD600 was read by the SpectraMax® iD3 Multi-Mode Microplate Reader.
 200 uL of the sample was then transferred to a black 96-well plate and fluorescence was measured (RFU).
 All fluorescence values were made relative to the OD600; and relative fluorescence from LVS containing an empty vector (pF) in 1xPBS was subtracted from the relative fluorescence of our strains in the test conditions.
 The threshold for changes to be considered significant is a two-fold or greater change from fluorescence of control cells.

 β-Galactosidase Assay

 Assays were performed essentially as previously described (Trautmann, et al., 2023).
 Briefly, cultures were grown to early mid-log (OD600 0.3 – 0.35) in triplicate.
 Growth was halted by placing cultures on ice for at least 30 minutes before cells were added to tubes containing Z-buffer supplemented with β-mercaptoethanol.
 0.1% SDS and chloroform were added, cultures were vortexed, then allowed to come to 28°C for 10 minutes prior to the addition of the substrate O-nitrophenyl- β -galactopyranoside (ONPG).
-Reactions were stopped upon reaching a yellow color, OD420 0.6-0.9.
+Reactions were stopped upon reaching a yellow color, OD420 0.6-0.9, using sodium carbonate (Na2CO3).

 References